-Furthermore, through a traditionally strong and advanced educational system, and through the presence of world-leading research associations, Europe's R&D position throughout the whole stack of competencies is remarkable.
+Furthermore, through a traditionally strong and advanced educational system, and through the presence of world-leading research associations, Europe's R&D position throughout the whole stack of competencies, also industry-driven, is remarkable.

 Making process, integration and packaging technologies for advanced smart ECS (Electronic Components and Systems), and corresponding advanced equipment and materials and manufacturing techniques available, will address the increased demand for miniaturisation (repetition) and specialisation.
-This enables a strong technology-design-system-application interaction.
+This enables a strong technology-designsystem-application interaction.

-The following Grand Challenges have been identified:
+The following Major Challenges have been identified:

-1. Developing advanced logic and memory technology for nanoscale integration and applicationdriven performance;

-As already evidenced in the latest versions of IRDS (International Roadmap for Devices and Systems), device density and switching speed are no more the single performance indicator for logic devices.
-Low power (stand-by and operational) and high operating temperature are of greater importance for European critical applications like Health, IoT and Automotive/Industrial.

-2. More than Moore and Heterogeneous System-on-Chip (SoC) Integration;
+- Developing advanced logic and memory technology for nanoscale integration and application-driven performance.
+To maintain the European competitiveness and sovereignty in the coming generation of advanced and distributed computing infrastructure and diversified system performance, a strong effort in semiconductor process technology and integration is required.
+Power, performance, area, cost and reliability are still important drivers for compute, memory and computein-memory.
+In addition, as also indicated in recent versions of IRDS (International Roadmap for Devices and Systems)99, low stand-by and operational power and high operating temperature e.g. are of great importance for European critical applications like Health, IoT and Automotive/Industrial. - 2.
+Developing Technology for heterogeneous System-on-Chip (SoC) Integration

-The realisation of smart electronic components and systems for European critical applications requires complementing logic and memories with additional features, which are non-scalable with Moore's Law, to handle the functions of sensing, actuation, communication, data protection and power management.
-These heterogeneous functionalities can be integrated on the same System-on-Chip, such as for embedded memories, and for analogue and Smart Power, or realized as discrete components for SiP integration.
-Advanced technologies, processes and materials need to be developed for innovative More-than-Moore solutions.
+The realisation of smart electronic components and (sub-)systems for European critical applications requires complementing logic and memories with additional features, which are non-scalable with Moore's Law, to handle the functions of sensing, actuation, communication, data protection and power management.
+These heterogeneous functionalities can be integrated on the same System-on-Chip, such as for embedded memories, and for analogue and Smart Power, or realised as discrete components for SiP integration.
+Advanced technologies, processes and materials need to be developed and industrialised for innovative More-than-Moore solutions.
 They enable innovative emerging applications, while leveraging synergies with processing and manufacturing technologies of More-Moore devices.